M7-TROJAN/DataBase/Creating-a-Fake-Database-using-Python/README.md

     )
 ''')

-# Insert mock data into the "Users" table
+# Insert synthetic data into the "Users" table
-for _ in range(1000):  # Change the range to determine the number of entries
+for _ in range(1000):  # Adjust the range for the number of entries
     cursor.execute('''
         INSERT INTO Users (FirstName, LastName, Email, Address) VALUES (?, ?, ?, ?)
     ''', (fake.first_name(), fake.last_name(), fake.email(), fake.address()))